-8 Regional Approach for the RWRP-SE
+8 Regional Approach for the RWRP

-The Regional Preferred Approach considers, at a plan level, what projects/solutions might work best to meet the overall deficit in the South East Region.
+The Regional Preferred Approach considers, at a plan level, what projects/solutions might work best to meet the overall deficit in the North West Region.
 Taking a holistic view of the region presents opportunities to improve the sustainable water resources management and increase operational flexibility and resilience.

-While some small Cross Study Area Transfers have been identified, the potential for a large, feasible option with the capability to provide regional interconnectivity (across study area boundaries) is limited due to the cost and challenge associated with transporting small volumes of water over long distances.
+While some small Cross Study Area Transfers have been identified, including an inter-regional supply, the potential for a large feasible option with the capability to provide regional interconnectivity (across study area boundaries) is limited due to the terrain across the North West Region and constrained by the location of environmentally sensitive site and the sustainability of the water sources.
 For this reason, the Study Area Preferred Approach that is presented in section 7 is identified as the 'Best Value' solution to address the regional water supply Need.
-The Regional Preferred Approach is therefore defined as the combination of the three Study Area Preferred Approaches for the South East Region.
+The Regional Preferred Approach is therefore defined as the combination of the seven Study Area Preferred Approaches for the North West Region.
 These approaches are listed in Appendix C of the SEA Environmental Report.

-The Approach Development Process at Study Area Level identified large, interconnected supplies within the study area boundaries which will ultimately increase resilience of supply for customers and support environmental sustainability in the long term.
-These works are associated with extensive construction works which will have environmental impacts and risks.
+The Approach Development Process at Study Area Level, identified large, interconnected supplies within the study area boundaries which will ultimately increase resilience of supply for customers and support environmental sustainability in the long term.
+These works are associated with extensive construction works for which will have environmental impacts and risks.
 These have been assessed for each option in the Study Area Environmental Reviews in Appendix H of the SEA Environmental Report.

-9 Cumulative Assessment for the RWRP-SE
+9 Cumulative Assessment for RWRP-NW